MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-modem-logging-with-dss.md

 For modems that support MBB logging, all MBB logging config levels except for MBIMLoggingLevelOem must be present on all BSP variants.
 In other words, the IHV or OEM must support PROD or LAB levels of MBB logging in both production and R&D versions of the BSP.
 LAB levels of MBB logging can only be disabled from the OS.

-This new logging interface's design uses the control channel to set the logging parameters, and uses the data channel to receive modem logs because the data channel is designed to transfer bulk modem data such as modem logs.
+This new logging interface's design uses the control channel to set the logging parameters, and uses the data channel to receive modem logs because the data channel is designed to transfer bulk modem data.
 The advantage of this design is that bulk data does not need to be transferred over the control channel, thus keeping device performance consistent.
 It also scales well for higher throughput.
 The data channel is operated by DSS commands.
 An example flow for a modem might look like this:

 1. The OS sends the MBIM_CID_MODEM_LOGGING_CONFIG CID to the modem to configure logging parameters such as MaxSegmentSize, MaxFlushTime, and the LoggingLevel.
 2. Once the OS receives a successful response from the modem, it sends the MBIM_CID_DSS_CONNECT DSS command to the modem with a specific GUID for modem logging, the MBIMDssLinkActivate state, and a unique DSS session ID.